 Some outstanding features of the Mechanical Engineering Program include:

-Accreditation by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET)
+- Accreditation by the Engineering Accreditation Commission of ABET, www.abet.org.

 A mechanical engineer (ME) may seek employment in a variety of areas.
 Some of these areas are: manufacturing, development, design, research, sales, field engineering, and management.
 Their versatility, structured problem solving skills, imagination, and persistence combine to make mechanical engineers one of the most sought after types of employees by business and industry.
 MEs have made contributions in just about every industry, including aerospace, automation, automotive, computer, construction, heating and cooling, lighting, medical, and paper.
 The ME degree also provides an excellent background for those seeking advanced degrees in biomedical engineering, aerospace engineering, and business administration.
 Employers of recent M.E. graduates include Caterpillar, General Kinematics, General Motors, Hormel, John Deere, Kimberly-Clark, Modine, and Sundstrand.

 For more information about the mechanical engineering program at UW-Platteville, please send your questions to the MEIE department chairperson.
 For general information concerning UW-Platteville, send inquiries to the Office of Admissions and Enrollment Management.
 You can find this information in the sidebar (top-right).